justjam2013/homebridge-virtual-accessories/README.md

 > ```

 > [!CAUTION]
-> Due to Virtual Accessories For Homebridge using platform-native modules, when updating Node.js, if the `raw-socket` module is also not updated (see above), it may cause the plugin to fail to load and Homebridge to delete all of its accessories.
-It is therefore **strongly** recommended to toggle the `Keep Accessories Of Uninstalled Plugins` option to on.
+> Due to Virtual Accessories For Homebridge using platform-native modules, when updating Node.js, if the `raw-socket` module is also not updated (see above), it may cause the plugin to fail to load and Homebridge to delete all of the plugin's accessories.
+It is therefore **strongly** recommended to toggle the `Keep Accessories Of Uninstalled Plugins` option to on, at least while performing updates.
 This setting is in the `Settings` screen, `Startup & Environment` section:
 >
 > <img src="assets/keepaccessories.png" height="240" />